-Across EYFS & KS1, children have daily phonics lessons which they enjoy.
-Each session is broken up into different parts including: revision of previous sounds taught, teaching of a new sound, reading words with the new sound and writing them.
+Across EYFS & KS1, children have daily phonics lessons- each session is broken up into different parts including: revision of previous sounds taught, teaching of a new sound, reading words with the new sound and writing them.
 Children who have not completed the programme continue in KS2 in streamed groups.

 Direct teaching underpins the programme.
 Spelling is taught cumulatively and systematically, with deliberate, focused practice.
 Constant revision and practice are key to children’s success.

 Children learn the routines and behaviours necessary for each activity, and practise these until they use them automatically.
 This allows them to focus on what matters most – learning to spell.

 Phonics makes sense of the most complex alphabetic code in the world, with its 150 spellings of 44 speech sounds.

 The spelling programme:

 - builds upon teaching strategies and spelling activities from Read Write Inc. Phonics.

 - is organised in daily, 15-minute well-paced lessons

 - provides plenty of writing practice, with a clear record of children’s progress